stimulsoft/Samples-JS/Using a Custom Font/README.md

-# Exporting a Report to PDF
+# Using a Custom Font

 This example demonstrates adding of the custom font, loading of the report, data rendering and exporting the result to the PDF-document.